“I am tired of being scared of him.”

 It’s magical and beautiful and she hadn’t realized how desperately she wanted to hear him say that until he does.
 She doesn’t care that he just accused her of cheating, that they’re in the car on the side of a busy street, that people are waiting on them.
 She unbuckles her seatbelt and shifts until she’s on his lap.
 She takes his chin in her hand, lifting his face to hers.

 “Say it again,” she whispers.

 GM: Stephen wraps his arms around Celia’s waist, like he did when they first met and she wasn’t sure what to do with her hands.
-The red coloring his cheeks seems to drain away at her touch, leaving only a huge, almost disbelieving smile that lights him up all the way to his eyes.
+The red coloring his cheeks seems to drain away at her touch.
+He has a huge, almost disbelieving smile that lights him up past his eyes.

 “I love you,” he repeats slowly.

-He stares at Celia with that almost disbelieving smile for a moment, then leans forward and kisses her deeply.
-It’s not a passionate kiss so much as it is a warmly intimate one, like her boyfriend is pouring out all of his heart in a third, wordless I love you.
+He stares at Celia with that almost disbelieving smile for a moment.
+Then he leans forward and kisses her deeply.
+It’s not a passionate kiss so much as it is a warmly intimate one.
+Like her boyfriend is pouring out his heart in a third, wordless, I love you.

 Whore, whispers Paul.